kartoza/docker-mapproxy/README.md

 docker pull kartoza/mapproxy
 ```

+### Local Builds

 To build the image yourself do:

 ```
 docker build -t kartoza/mapproxy git://github.com/kartoza/docker-mapproxy
 ```

-To build  using a local url instead of directly from github.
+To build  using a local url instead of directly from GitHub.

 ```
 git clone git://github.com/kartoza/docker-mapproxy